-Having comprehensive health insurance plan is certainly a good idea, but what if you have two or more insurance plans?
+Having a comprehensive health insurance plan is certainly a good idea, but what if you have two or more insurance plans?
 Does that let you double the benefits?
 Many health insurance companies offer “illness specific health care policy” and buying one along with a general health policy can get you better coverage against medical emergencies and rising healthcare costs.

 Rapidly rising medical cost in India, in addition to limited coverage offered by a single health insurance plan, has made it necessary for more and more consumers to buy multiple medical policies.
-Investing in multiple health insurance plans not only provide comprehensive coverage to an individual, but also extend backup protection in situation of medical emergencies, losing a job, or interim period between switching job from one company to another.
-In addition to this, multiple health insurance covers also help in mitigating the risk for people suffering from specific ailments, such as, coronary disease or diabetes.
+Investing in multiple health insurance plans not only provide comprehensive coverage to an individual, but also extend backup protection in situation of medical emergencies, losing a job, or an interim period between switching job from one company to another.
+In addition to this, multiple health insurance covers also help in mitigating the risk for people suffering from specific ailments, such as coronary disease or diabetes.

 There are several benefits of having multiple health insurance plans as discussed herewith: